-Plans are drawn up and put together by the specialist music teacher from a variety of sources.
-Audio and visual resources include appropriate material from the internet such as YouTube, as well as other relevant recordings from trusted sources.
+Plans are drawn up and put together by the music subject leader from a variety of sources.
+Audio and visual resources include appropriate material from the internet, including YouTube, as well as other relevant recordings from trusted sources.

 The school's plans meet the requirements of the National Curriculum Programme of study for Music.